Camping in the great American outdoors is a fascinating experience.

 You’re just about to hit the hay when suddenly the loud noise destroys your peace.

-The guy in the RV next door just turned on their generator to run the air conditioner for the night.]
+The guy in the RV next door just turned on their portable generator to run the air conditioner for the night.

 That’s it for the silent peaceful night.

-For the next couple of hours, you’re gonna listen to the lullaby of the portable generator engine running continuously up until the early morning.
+For the next couple of hours, you’re going to listen to the lullaby of the portable generator engine running continuously up until the early morning.

-That guy who turned on their loud generator is now the perfect candidate for the title of the Most Hated Dude on the Campsite.
+That guy who turned on their loud generator is now the perfect candidate for the title of the Most Hated Man on Camp.

 That’s why you should get the quietest generator possible.

-The generator noise levels are measured in decibels (dB).
-Any generator operating at higher than 60dB is already too loud for RV camping.
+We measure the generator noise level in decibels (dB).
+Any generator operating at higher than 60dB is already too loud for RV camping trips.

 Which FYI is pretty much the case with ALL conventional portable generators.

-This is why your only choice is INVERTER GENERATORS.
+That is why your only choice is a portable inverter generator.

 I’ve explained more about what inverter generators are and how do they differ from conventional types in this article.

-They also have a few more super important features which make them the only viable choice for RV.
+They also have a few more essential features, which make them the only viable choice for RV.